devtyr/ideamark/README.md

 ## TODOS

 - Add an option to exclude a post from being listed on the homepage.
-- Support `.markdown` file extension
 - Templating for list of posts
+- File watch does not work correctly if there is no initial markdown file available